SR22 Insurance After an OWI in Indiana: Requirements, Costs & How to Reinstate Your License (2026)

 Instead, an SR22 is a Certificate of Financial Responsibility.
 It is a specialized document, filed electronically by your auto insurance company directly to the Indiana BMV, guaranteeing that you hold the state-mandated minimum liability insurance (25/50/25 in Indiana).
 By filing an SR22, your insurance company is making a legally binding promise to the state: "If this driver cancels their policy, misses a payment, or allows their coverage to lapse, we will notify the BMV immediately."

 Because the insurance company is taking on the administrative burden of monitoring you for the state, getting an sr22 after dui signifies to the BMV that you are being supervised.
+If you need to understand how this works more broadly, see our guide on SR22 with a suspended license in Indiana.
 If the BMV receives a cancellation notice from your insurer (an SR26 form), your license will be suspended again immediately.

 How the BMV Flags You as High-Risk After OWI